glen-mac/nalu935/ABSEiHS License.md

-This piece of code is licensed under the "Anyone but Stefan Esser" (ABSE) license, described below.
+This piece of code is licensed under the "Anyone but Stefan Esser and iH8sn0w" (ABSEiHS) license, described below.
 No other licenses may apply.

 The "Anyone But Stefan Esser" license